aral/gaebar/readme.txt

 Limitations
 ===========

 Ancestor relationships are not supported.
-Expando properties are not supported.
+Quite frankly, I haven't gotten my head around the whole ancestor thing at all.
+I'm going to look into it again today to see if I can't implement it.

-Quite simply, I don't use either of these features and haven't gotten my head around the whole ancestor thing at all.
-I'm going to get round to supporting these (and heck, it may just work, so give it a try).
+Expandos are in the process of being implemented.

-Feedback and patches on these limitations is always welcome! :)
+Feedback and patches are always welcome! :)

 Installation
 ============